obiwanjacobi/Zlang/docs/compiler/meta.md

 A pragma is prefixed with: `#` that starts at the indent level of the current scope.
 It also starts a new scope.

+> TBD: A new scope is not always practical.
+How to make the dev choose?

 > Is the space after `#` mandatory or optional?

 ```C#